absrzvi/yourHealth/mvp-code-implementation.md

     throw new Error("Failed to parse DNA report");
   }
 }
+🛑 CHECKPOINT 2.1: Test basic parsing foundation for all report types, then commit.

+Checkpoint 2.1.1: Advanced Blood Test OCR Parsing Enhancements
+Description: Implemented significant enhancements to blood test report parsing, moving beyond basic regex to a more robust, multi-stage OCR processing and biomarker extraction pipeline.
+This addresses critical issues with specific biomarker value extraction and improves overall accuracy and resilience to varying report formats, aligning with the generic parsing strategy (see MEMORY[12646bf3-9f3a-4423-a568-c15232d5ff5f] and `blood-ocr-parsing.md` - MEMORY[2133d9d4-e1b9-484b-8d31-5f696f1d4550]).
+The core of this is `lib/parsers/BiomarkerExtractor.ts`, supported by `lib/parsers/biomarkerDictionary.ts` and `lib/parsers/ocrNormalizer.ts`.

+Key improvements include:
+- **Creatinine Decimal Inference**: `BiomarkerExtractor.validateAndEnhanceBiomarkers` now includes a heuristic to infer decimal points for Creatinine values (e.g., correcting OCR-extracted "14" to "1.4" mg/dL) when the integer value is significantly above the valid range but plausible if divided by 10.
+A `remarkId` of `'decimal_inferred_creatinine'` is added.
+- **TSH Deduplication and Prioritization**: Implemented logic in `BiomarkerExtractor.validateAndEnhanceBiomarkers` to handle multiple TSH (`Thyroid Stimulating Hormone`) entries.
+It prioritizes entries not suspected to be date components (via `'date_component_suspected'` `remarkId` set in `createBiomarker`) and then selects the entry with the highest confidence score.
+This prevents misinterpretation of date components as TSH values.
+- **Enhanced `createBiomarker`**: Modified to add `'date_component_suspected'` `remarkId` and include `remarkIds` in its return type, improving contextual information for downstream processing.
+- **Comprehensive Dictionary and Normalization**: Leverages an expanded `BIOMARKER_DICTIONARY` (MEMORY[4fc54a74-34bd-40ba-aad3-2f039f296a08]) and improved OCR normalization rules in `ocrNormalizer.ts` (MEMORY[5a10782b-1649-46f9-8240-7e601ce3febd]) for better biomarker recognition and value validation.

+This advanced system effectively supersedes the simplistic regex-based `lib/parsers/blood.ts` outlined earlier in Checkpoint 2.1 for blood test reports.

+🛑 CHECKPOINT 2.1.1: Test advanced blood test parsing, especially Creatinine and TSH extraction, then commit.

 File: lib/parsers/microbiome.ts
 typescriptimport { readFile } from "fs/promises";
 import pdf from "pdf-parse";